WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 ![](https://imgur.com/jpnKad7.png)

-Download the OSX archive and extract it, while keeping the file permissions: `tar -pxzf WasabiOsx.tar.gz`.
+Download the OSX archive and extract it, while keeping the file permissions and write the following text in the terminal: `tar -pxzf WasabiOsx.tar.gz`.
 You can run Wasabi by executing `./wassabee`.

 After first run, a working directory will be created: `~/.walletwasabi/`.
 Amongst others, here is where your wallet files and your logs reside.